Tlloyd072/CMPG-323-Overview-30730333/README.md

   project 5 - gitignore - this file will store records captured on a data source.

-  ## Credential storage area & sensetive information
+  ## Credential storage area & sensitive information
   private credentinals (login details) will be written in a project dcocument and will be shared with collaborators.
 Alternatively, a link to them could also be provided.

   ## References